SlenderStone/MessageHandler.Documentation/devices/winiot/amqp.md

 * Inbound Shared Access Signature
 * Outbound Shared Access Signature

 Our gateway exposes Azure ServiceBus entities (Eventhub Publisher or Queue) in specific Azure ServiceBus namespaces in order to fulfil the AMQP protocol requirement.
+If you want to use the AMQP protocol directly, you will have to specify some of this Azure ServiceBus specific information.
+But luckily it can all be extracted from the Shared Access Signature values

+From the Shared Access Signature you can derive the names of these entities and namespaces in the following ways:

+* The namespace name can be extracted from the `sr` variable, it probably looks something like the string value below.
 Note that the namespace for sending and receiving are different!

-From the Shared Access Signature you can derive the names of these entities and namespaces:

-* The namespace name can be extracted from the `sr` variable, it probably looks something like

 	`messagehandler-gw-eu-west-X.servicebus.windows.net`

-* The entity name can also be extracted from the `sr` variable, for sending it looks similar to
+* The entity name can also be extracted from the `sr` variable, for the sending entity it looks similar to the following:

 	`mh-gw-eu-in-X\Publishers\EndpointId`

-* The entity for receive it's equal to
+* The entity for receive it's equal to:

 	`EndpointId`

-## Using AMQP Net Lite
+## AMQP Net Lite

 In order to do all the heavy lifting for the AMQP protocol, you can make use of the AMQPNetLite library.
-You can find it on nuget with a target for Universal Windows Applications, which is what windows 10 IoT apps are.
+You can find it on [nuget](https://www.nuget.org/packages/AMQPNetLite/) and it has a target for Universal Windows Applications, which is what windows 10 IoT apps are under the hood.

 Execute the following command to install it.